CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 -rw-r--r-- 1 james james     0 Oct 29  2019 .sudo_as_admin_successful
 -rw-r--r-- 1 james james    33 Oct 29  2019 user_flag.txt
 ```
 We can now retrieve the user flag: b03d975e8c92a7c04146cfa7a5a313c7.
-To view the Alien_autopsy.jpg image we can download it to our local directory and open it using scp and xdg
+To view the Alien_autopsy.jpg image we can download it to our local directory and open it using SCP and xdg
 ```
 └─$ scp james@10.10.83.69:/home/james/Alien_autospy.jpg .
 james@10.10.83.69's password: